hostmobility/host-insight-client/README.md

 - Carry on: continue listening for new data
 - Control request: opens a remote control session in which the server can set digital out ports on the client
+- Config update: download a new configuration file for the client
+- Exit: terminate the application with custom exit code

+The following responses are yet to be implemented:

 - Software update: download a new version of the client from a predefined location
-- Config update: download a new configuration file for the client
-- Exit: terminate the application with exit code success

 Host requirements: